ra8200/replit-100-days-of-python/README.md

 ## Contact

-If you have any questions or would like to connect, please reach out to me at [your-email] or [your-social-media].
+If you have any questions or would like to connect, please reach out to me at razi.alawamleh@gmail.com or linktr.ee/razi.a .